java-native-access/jna/www/ReleasingJNA.md

 * If native changes have been made, run `ant dist` target on each target platform, pushing the resulting target-specific jar file to master.

 * Run `ant clean dist` target.
-Commit and push generated files in dist.
+Commit and push generated files in dist, except for a platform specific jar "<os>-<arch>.jar".
-  You will also see differences in the pom-*.xml files, src/.../Native.java, and a platform specific jar in lib/native/.
+  You will also see differences in the pom-*.xml files and src/.../Native.java.
 Commit and push these also.
+Do not commit the altered platform specific jar "<os>-<arch>.jar" in lib/native/.
+  At some point we may change the 'dist' target "skip-native", thereby avoiding the rebuild of the "<os>-<arch>.jar" files in lib/native and dist.

 * Update Javadoc
   Check out gh-pages branch, copy latest doc/javadoc into <version>/javadoc,